joshualmitchell/joshualmitchell.github.io/_posts/2020-03-28-andy-matuschaks-evergreen-note-taking-system-on-roam.md

 The more connections you find, The more the value of your network of ideas grows.
 In fact, actively pursuing connections between concepts creates pressure to [think carefully, foster learning, and discover insights](https://notes.andymatuschak.org/Understanding_requires_effortful_engagement).

 In this system, [organization isn't decided beforehand - it happens organically (through association)](https://notes.andymatuschak.org/Prefer_associative_ontologies_to_hierarchical_taxonomies).
-Ideas build on each other in unexpected ways and insights happen when you least expect them - this system is flexible enough to support that.
+Ideas build on each other in unexpected ways and insights happen when you least expect them.
+This system is flexible enough to support that.

 ## Roam Research